smapiot/piral/src/plugins/piral-menu/README.md

 ## Why and When

-If you have navigation items on your page that `piral-menu` gives you a nice abstraction over registering components for them.
-These items will be stored in the global state container and will be filtered on a given menu type.
-Thus the plugin makes only sense if you have any global menu.
+If you are using one or many global menu(s) on your page, `piral-menu` allows you to register menu item components for those global menus from your pilets.
+Menu items are registered in the application's global state and can be rendered by an app shell via a `Menu` component. `piral-menu` supports multiple menu types via a `type` attribute, for example for a `general` menu or a `user` menu.
+Using this plugin only makes sense if your page uses a global menu.

 Alternative: You could simply use dedicated extension slots for each navigation items.
 The downside of this approach is the discoverability and the type safety.